Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

 This polynomial has seven real critical points: three minima, three saddlepoints and one maximum.

-Further, our $+E_6$ point can be perturbed in other ways, so that the numbers $(m_-, m_{\times}, m_+)$ of minima, saddlepoints and maxima arising from this point take any values $(2, 2, 0), (1, 2, 1), (1, 1, 0), (0, 1, 1) $ and $(0, 0, 0)$, see \S 2.5 in \cite{Vcau}.
-Counting them with the left-side minimum point, we realize all non-zero cells with $M \leq 5$ mentioned in the left-hand part of Table~\ref{TX+}.
+Further, this critical point of type $E_6$ can be perturbed in other ways, so that the numbers $(m_-, m_{\times}, m_+)$ of minima, saddlepoints and maxima arising from it take any values $(2, 2, 0),$ $(1, 2, 1),$ $ (1, 1, 0),$ $(0, 1, 1) $ and $(0, 0, 0)$, see \S 2.5 in \cite{Vcau}.
+Adding to them the left-side minimum point, we realize all non-zero cells of the left part of Table~\ref{TX+} with $M \leq 5$.
+The shapes of the zero sets of some representatives of these classes are shown in Fig.~\ref{X901a}.
+All of them are invariant under some reflections and thus represent single connected components of the space of Morse polynomials.